 are awarded by the U.S. Department of Education according to its guidelines.
-The University processes the award notification and applies the award to the student's account.
+The University processes the award notification, called the Financial Aid Notification, and applies the award to the student's account.
 Qualified undergraduate students who are enrolled in one or more credit hours are eligible to receive Pell Grants.
-However, part-time students will receive a reduced amount.
+However, if you are a part-time student, you will receive a reduced amount.

-Those who change universities during the academic year may use the Pell Grant at the new school or campus.
+If you change universities during the academic year, your Pell Grant may be used at the new school or campus.
 If you drop any classes, your Pell Grant may be reduced in amount.